christianb93/openstack-labs/roles/glance/README.md

 - we will add the specific configuration for the Keystone service and memcached in the section keystone_authtoken
 - set the deployment flavor to keystone in the paste_deploy section.
 This will be combined with the service name glance-api and be used as a lookup into the WSGI pipeline (i.e. the chain of middleware components that are called before the actual application code is invoked) configuration in /etc/glance/glance-api-paste.ini.
 This setting will make sure that as part of the pipeline, Keystone is used for authorization.
 Note that Glance is deployed in a standalone WSGI server, not on top of Apache2
 - set the database connection string in the database section
-- set the default store to "file" using var/lib/glance/images as data directory

 In glance-registry.conf: